Free Trial

 Another consideration with ecommerce SEO is the structure of your website, especially with implementing something like faceted navigation.

-Faceted navigation lets users filter down product or service offerings with filters (think price, size, color, etc.) which is a huge benefit for the end user.
+Faceted navigation lets users pare down product or service offerings with filters (think price, size, color, etc.) which is a huge benefit for the end user.

 Unfortunately, this can result in mass amounts of duplicate content, especially at the enterprise level where there could be thousands of product offerings.